 The information captured by the 5G AAS must be managed by different teams during the various process steps.
 The results of network planning must be added to the topology description and specific configuration after the production cell has been successfully tested and the radio links are in place.
-During actual production, the 5G network then adds The 5G UE AAS submodel includes all functions defined by reports and status updates to the corresponding parts of the 3GPP as part of the UE.
-These functions are implemented on 5G AAS.
+During actual production, the 5G network then adds reports and status updates to the corresponding parts of the 5G AAS.
 It may be necessary to carefully define appropriate access rights to prevent processes from overwriting information without authorization.
 Figure 16 shows, on a tentative basis, which parts of the 5G network's AAS are managed by which stakeholders.

-Definition of 5G UE AAS 5.3
+5.3 Definition of 5G UE AAS